pallavi11kande/BankingSystem/README.md

-# Basic Banking System
+#Banking System

 This project has been completed during my one-month Web development Internship with The Sparks Foundation.
-Check out the video to see how this website works [here](https://youtu.be/kTrb-JZYorI).
+Check out the video to see how this website works [here]

-Website is hosted here: http://swatitripathi.epizy.com/

-Drop a star if this code helps you :)

 ### Task assigned was as follows: